-First, let’s take a look on the payload that is sent from the Co-Signer to the Callback handler (a detailed spec can be found in here):
+First, let’s take a look at the payload that is sent from the Co-signer to the Callback Handler (a detailed spec can be found here):

 {